secure-cloud-stack/docs/user/cluster-workload-determinism.md

 If nothing is specified for the application pods, the default assigned PriorityClassName is  `secure-cloud-stack-tenant-namespace-application-non-critical`.
 This is something supported by kubernetes itself.

 The default grace period for a pod is 30 seconds.
-If you want to ensure that lower priority pods are preemted faster, you may adjust the `terminiationGracePeriod` to a feasible number of seconds lower than the default.
+If you want to ensure that lower priority pods are preemted faster, you may adjust the `terminationGracePeriodSeconds` to a feasible number of seconds lower than the default.

 Please note that there may be derived classes in some situations, where e.g. an operator is used, or a sidecar is used etc. which also need to have the `priorityClassName` set in order for that not to be assigned default priority.